josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_second_3d_shader.md

 ```

 Instead of using a normalmap to calculate normals.
 We are going to compute them
-manually in the vertex() function.
+manually in the `vertex()` function.
 To do so use the following line of code.

 ```
 NORMAL = normalize(vec3(k - height(pos + vec2(0.1, 0.0), TIME), 0.1, k - height(pos + vec2(0.0, 0.1), TIME)));
 ```

-We need to compute NORMAL manually because in the next section we will be
+We need to compute `NORMAL` manually because in the next section we will be
 using math to create complex-looking waves.

-Now, we are going to make the height() function a little more complicated by
+Now, we are going to make the `height()` function a little more complicated by
-offsetting position by the cosine of TIME.
+offsetting `position` by the cosine of `TIME`.

 ```
 float height(vec2 position, float time) {